ssconexion/ss-integrated-management-server/README.md

 ## 6. Open Source stuff

 Contributions are welcome!
 If you are interested in improving the system, feel free to open a Pull Request or contact me on Discord (@Angarn).
-The project is licensed under the Apache License (see the LICENSE file for details)."
+The project is licensed under the Apache License (see the LICENSE file for details).